Toxic Flow: The Addictive, Exhausting Reality of Multi-Agent Coding

 A senior engineering manager in the study described it perfectly: “It was like I had a dozen browser tabs open in my head, all fighting for attention.”

 Developers are not working less with AI tools.
-They are working more, at higher cognitive intensity, with less recovery time.
+They are working more, at higher cognitive intensity, with less recovery time — and the technology itself is erasing the boundaries that once made recovery automatic.

 The Perception Gap: Feeling Fast While Going Slow